kevinw/GodotVision/README.md

 To fix

+* Pinch and drag should look more like the normal Godot input event flow; currenlty we manually look for "drag" and "drag_ended" signals.
+See the "hello" example.
 * Print statements appear twice in the Xcode console
 * Cleanup / document the notion of scale
 * By default, scale should be 1 meter in Godot equals 1 meter in RealityKit